aasthashiva/log-analyzer/README.md

 System logs are often the first signal of performance degradation.
 This tool processes raw log files to extract latency data, classify event types, and surface unusually slow requests through simple statistical thresholds.

-It does **not** attempt root-cause analysis, prediction, or automated remediation.

 ---